codeplaysoftware/standards-proposals/accessor-alias/sycl-2.2/index.md

    We don't consider this option very desirable since it just replaces one kind of verbosity for another.

-### Class template argument deduction

-It was suggested CTAD would help with some of the accessor verbosity when compiling in C++17 mode.
-We agree, but there are limitations:
-C++17 doesn't allow CTAD on alias templates.
-That would mean that while CTAD might work well with `access::target::global_buffer`, since that's the default target and one can just use `accessor`, it wouldn't work with `access::target::constant_buffer` or `access::target::host_buffer` since those rely on alias templates `constant_buffer_accessor` and `host_accessor`, respectively.
-This also affects the `local_accessor` alias already in SYCL 1.2.1.

-An option for solving this pre-C++20 would be to define `constant_buffer_accessor` and `host_accessor` as new types instead of alias templates.
-They would publicly inherit from the `accessor` class using the appropriate access target.

-However, this would also require defining additional constructors, implicit conversions, and deduction guides for the feature to work as desired.

 ### Detecting writeable accessors

 We considered adding a type trait that would indicate